 TIMELINE OF SFORUNWAYNOISE.COM

-Coinciding with a major airport runway project, unusually loud jet noise began.
+Coinciding with a major airport runway project that began in 2015, unusually loud jet noise indicated the disturbance would not be temporary.

 Meetings with community & airport officials were not productive